qmk/qmk_firmware/docs/newbs_flashing.md

 qmk flash -kb <my_keyboard> -km <my_keymap>
 ```

-This will check the keyboard's configuration, and then attempt to flash it based on the specified bootloader.
-This means that you don't need to know which bootloader that your keyboard uses.
-Just run the command, and let the command do the heavy lifting.
+This will check the keyboard's configuration and then attempt to flash it based on the specified bootloader.
+This means that you don't need to know which bootloader your keyboard uses.
+Just run the command and let it do the heavy lifting.

-However, this does rely on the bootloader being set by the keyboard.
-If this information is not configured, or you're using a board that doesn't have a supported target to flash it, you will see this error:
+However, this does rely on the bootloader being set by the keyboard; if this information is not configured, or you're using a board that doesn't have a supported target to flash it, you will see this error:

 ```
 WARNING: This board's bootloader is not specified or is not supported by the ":flash" target at this time.
 ```

-In this case, you'll have to fall back on specifying the bootloader.
-See the [Flashing Firmware](flashing) Guide for more details.
+In this case, you'll have to fall back on manually specifying the bootloader.
+See the [Flashing Firmware](flashing) guide for more details.

 ::: warning
 If your bootloader is not detected by `qmk flash`, try running `qmk doctor` for suggestions on how to fix common problems.